Azure/missionlz/src/bicep/README.md

   --template-file "src/bicep/mlz.bicep"
 ```

-Once it's complete, you could see all the resources provisioned by that deployment querying the `properties.outputResources` property:
+Once it's complete, you could see all the resources provisioned in that deployment by querying the `properties.outputResources` property:

 ```plaintext
 az deployment sub show \